 Before 2018, Medicare did not cover continuous glucose monitors (CGMs) that worked with smartphones to collect and share diabetes data.
 However, the Abbott FreeStyle Libre is now covered under Medicare plans.

-The FreeStyle Libre is continuous glucose monitoring system that lasts for 14 days.
+The FreeStyle Libre is a continuous glucose monitoring system that lasts for 10 to 14 days.
 It comes with a handheld reader and sensor that you wear on the back of your upper arm.

 The sensor on your arm uses a thin filament that is inserted under your skin to measure your blood sugar levels every minute.
 You use the handheld reader to scan the sensor after it is inserted.
 This quick scan replaces all daily finger pricks.